-The Jabiru Frequently Asked Questions (FAQ) are current as of 27 May 2019.
+The Jabiru Frequently Asked Questions (FAQ) are current as of 22 March 2021.

-Most of the land in Kakadu National Park is Aboriginal land.
 Jabiru was excluded when the land grant was made in the 1980s because of the need for the town to support the Ranger mine.
-With the end of mining, there is now a pathway for Jabiru to become Aboriginal land under the Aboriginal Land Rights (Northern Territory) Act 1976 (ALRA).
-This will occur at the same time as a lease over the town is granted to the Executive Director of Township Leasing under ALRA.
-The Mirarr Traditional Owners have also been recognised by the Federal Court as having continuing native title rights and interests in Jabiru.
+However, the Mirarr Traditional Owners have been recognised by the Federal Court as having continued native title rights and interests in Jabiru.
+With the end of mining, there is now a pathway for Jabiru to become Aboriginal land under the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth) (ALRA).
+This will occur at the same time as a lease over the town is granted to Gundjeihmi Aboriginal Corporation Jabiru Town as the approved township entity under ALRA.

-- A Bininj Resource Centre to cater for all Indigenous groups in the region;
+- A Bininj Resource Centre to cater for all Indigenous groups in the region.

-- 5 star tourist accommodation not currently available to the Park;
+- 5-star tourist accommodation not currently available to the Park

-- A new Government Services and Retail Centre
+- A new Government Services and Retail Centre.

 The Jabiru Footprint aerial image is a visual representation of how the repurposed and redeveloped Jabiru could look as the new regional centre for Kakadu National Park tourism and government services.